-Rape Aggression Defense (RAD)
+RAPE AGGRESSION DEFENSE (RAD)

-The UNHPD hosts two RAD classes per year, one each semester.
+The UNHPD hosts two RAD classes per year, one each semester on the UNH Durham campus.
 The Rape Aggression Defense basic personal defense system is a national program of realistic self-defense tactics and techniques taught for women only.
 All classes are taught by nationally certified R.A.D. instructors.
 To learn more or sign up for a class contact the UNHPD at 603-862-1427.